Link Search Menu Expand Document

 export PYTHONPATH="${PYTHONPATH}:${PWD}/.."

-Get the last version of pip:
+Get the latest version of pip:

 python3 -m pip install --upgrade pip